TikTok made Noah Beck inexplicably famous. Now he wants to break into high fashion

 While there are many examples of fruitful partnerships in this space, there are also kinks to work out.

-Another guest at the Park Hyatt in Paris was Bryan Grey Yambao (known as BryanBoy online).
-He's been an influencer since the early fashion blogger days of the mid- to late aughts.
+Bryan Grey Yambao (known as BryanBoy online) has been an influencer since the early fashion blogger days of the mid- to late aughts.
 With over 1 million TikTok followers and longstanding relationships in the industry, he is someone with whom many luxury brands have engaged on content creation.

-"Some brands have given control to the creators, which I really appreciate," Yambao said.
+"Some brands have given control to the creators, which I really appreciate," Yambao said during a brief interview at his hotel in Paris.
 "For me, when I've worked with Gucci, Dior, Prada or Valentino, they gave me complete freedom on what works for my audience and what works on my account."
 But, he added, others aren't ready to dispense with the polish.
 "If they're super specific, if they are hesitant to give control, if they give you a million hashtags, (it) doesn't work."

 Continuing, he said, "If you look at the most successful people on TikTok, they do relatable things.
 They'll never be perfect.
 They'll never show a perfect existence.
 Some brands are hesitant to let go of that."